| | |

 downhill slide into the gloom, into the dark recesses

+of their minds.
 I swoop over your city like a bird

 I climb the high branches and observe